Val d'Isere Ski Holidays

-Val d’Isere in France is one of the most sought after ski resorts in the world due to its vast terrain, endless off-piste opportunities and exciting après-ski.
+Val d'Isere in France is one of the most sought after ski resorts in the world due to its vast terrain, endless off-piste opportunities and exciting après-ski.
 Being part of the Tignes/Val d'Isere ski area means there is plenty of skiing to suit all abilities and the resort’s high altitude at 1,850 meters ensures an enviable snow record all season.
-A peak of 3,455 metres means snow sure slopes all season long.
+A peak of 3,455 metres in the Espace Killy means snow sure slopes all season long.

-The attractive pedestrianised centre boasts a charming village ambience and is home to a superb range of accommodation and restaurants.
-You’ll find Savoyard classics, chic bistros and humble pubs right up to Michelin Star restaurants.
+The attractive pedestrianised centre boasts a charming village ambience and is home to a superb range of accommodation and restaurants, perfect for those looking for a short ski break or long weekend.
+You'll find Savoyard classics, chic bistros and humble pubs right up to Michelin Star restaurants.
 This all comes with a price tag but the fact that it’s popular year and year again speaks volumes for some of the best skiing in the Alps.

-It may be a longer transfer so you probably won’t be able to ski on the transfer days however if you don’t mind that then it is 100% worth the extra travel time.
-And the constantly updated fast lift system means you won’t be wasting time getting up the pistes.
+It may be a longer transfer, so depending on your flight time you probably won',t be able to ski on the transfer days however if you don't mind that then it is 100% worth the extra travel time because it is one of our favourite ski areas in the Alps.
+Oh, and the constantly updated fast lift system means you won’t be wasting time getting up the pistes.

 Skiing in Val d'Isere